Course Outline

 1.1, 1.2, 1.3, 1.4, 4.3, 4.4, 4.5, 5.2

-3 Comply with occupational health and safety requirements, identify and manage risks, and work in a safe, ethical and responsible manner with other health professionals Empowered
+3 Comply with professional, occupational health and safety requirements, identify and manage risks, and work in a safe, ethical and responsible manner with other health professionals Empowered

 Ethical